Stefanuk12/ThePublicMind/Learning/Computing Fundamentals/Notes/Unicode.md

 Unicode gives each character a numerical value, but it does **not** tell the computer how to store the value.
 However, it does define [[Unicode Planes|planes]] which allocate blocks of the available space to specific purposes.

+Since all Unicode does allocate each character a numerical value, it does not control styling.

+Usually, Unicode numbers are indicated that they are Unicode with a leading `U+`.

+A benefit of Unicode is that it's directly compatible with [[ASCII]] but [[Extended ASCII|extended ASCII]].

 ---
 [[Learning/Learning Dashboard|Learning Dashboard]] / [[Learning/Computing Fundamentals/Home|Computing Fundamentals]] / **[[Learning/Computing Fundamentals/Notes/Unicode|Unicode]]**